envoyproxy/examples/csrf/example.rst

 To demonstrate same-site requests open the frontend service for ``samesite`` at http://localhost:8000 and enter the IP address of the ``samesite`` machine as the destination.

-Results of the cross-site request will be shown on the page under *Request Results*.
+Results of the cross-site request will be shown on the page under *Request results*.
-Your browser's ``CSRF`` enforcement logs can be found in the browser console and in the network tab.
+Your browser's CSRF enforcement logs can be found in the browser console and in the network tab.

 For example: